 Keith Darragh, director of Adult Social Care (Market Management), at Salford Royal added: “We are working closely with the CQC and the care provider Angels @ Home to improve the service.

-“Angels @ Home was inspected September 2017 and February 2018 and rated as requires improvement.
+“Angels @ Home was inspected September 2017 and February 2018 and rated as required improvement.
 A further inspection in November 2018 was published in January 2019 and has rated the service as inadequate.

-“The safety of our residents and their continuity of care remains paramount and we are contacting all those people supported by Angels @ Home to ensure they are safe and able to raise any concerns they may have, which will of course be addressed.
+“The safety of our residents and their continuity of care remains paramount and we are contacting all those people supported by the Angels @ Home to ensure they are safe and able to raise any concerns they may have, which will, of course, be addressed.

 “The service will continue to be closely monitored and support is available from Adult Social Care practitioners for anyone who is concerned or affected by the report’s findings.